 The Land Cruiser drove deeper and deeper into the flats until we hit water.
 We were really happy to be in Uyuni at the end of the rainy season in March so that we could experience the mirror effect on the flats.
 All of us changed into sandals and admired the giant mirror before us.
 Don’t go barefoot because the salt is actually pretty sharp!

 The sun began to set and we drove to our hotel in a small town for the night.
 Our hostel was made almost completely from salt!
 This night, we had our own private room, but other single travelers shared a room.
 There was no heat in the hotel, so we were glad to have had warm layers for sleeping.
 We shared a delicious local dinner with our tour group before heading to bed fairly early for the next day.
-Note that if you want to take a warm shower, it costs a bit.
+Note that if you want to take a warm shower in the shared restrooms, there’s a small fee.

 Day 2: Lagunas, Arbol de Piedra, Sol de Mañana, Hot Springs, & More Desert Landscape